 "Wait!
 I think I got something."
 Lieutenant Hall said.
 "Just about two o'clock.
 Looks like... okay, looks like a police cruiser, a fire truck, and an EMT bus.
 They've got their lights on; if they hadn't moved into the shadows I'd have missed them."

 It took a moment for Duffy to spot what she was pointing at.
 "Good work.
-Let's go take a look."
+Let's go look."
 He angled his helicopter towards the ground vehicles.
 "99, this is lead, we've spotted a group of emergency vehicles.
 Probably heading for our target.
 Fall in behind me and we'll see what we see."

 "Roger, lead."
 Within a minute the other chopper was in formation with him.
 The two aircraft did a careful fly-over of the first responders.
 The three vehicles were climbing an unpaved dirt path into the deeper into the Silver Islands.

 "Anyone else wonder where they're going at this time in the morning in this empty and forbidding landscape?"
 Cruz asked from the back.
 His tone made it clear that he had no doubt at all in his mind where the civilian authorities were headed.

 "Maybe we should ask them," the co-pilot observed.

 "What an excellent idea."
 Duffy pushed a couple of buttons on the radio, switching its frequency from the operational channel to the standard civilian emergency channels.
 "Jaime, try and find a call sign; might be on a vehicle chassis.
 I'd hate to just call them 'Hey you, emergency guys'" He maneuvered his helicopter to the right side of the road, high enough to not spook the first responders while simultaneously being visible to them.